nctsiridis/darman/README.md

 On the tool user's machine, you must define a `daroot` within `~/.darrc`.
 The DAR will then be stored under the directory `{daroot}/{source}~{username}/{repository}@{version}`.

 ## Config
-Darman required you to create a file called `~/.darrc`.
+Darman requires you to create a file called `~/.darrc`.
 The only manual configuration is to provide the daroot by inserting the following line:

 `root {path}`